 Cocaine is a strong, highly addictive stimulant made from Coca leaves.
 It was originally used in South America as a painkiller.
-The purified chemical Cocaine Hydrochloride has since been isolated from the plant and is used to make what we know today as Cocaine.
+The purified chemical Cocaine Hydrochloride has since been isolated from the plant and made into what we know today as cocaine.

 - Increased body temperature, heart rate and blood pressure